aeharding/voyager/README.md

   </a>
 </p>

-## ⚠️ Voyager is in Alpha
+## Voyager for Lemmy

 Voyager is an [Apollo-like](https://apolloapp.io/) open source web client for [Lemmy](https://join-lemmy.org/).
 It's a mobile-first app, but works great on desktop devices, too.
-Please feel free to try it out, but be aware you will likely encounter bugs and missing functionality.
+Please feel free to try it out!

 **What does Voyager currently support?**